ChhuongLe/Booking-Clone/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-![Booking Webpage](https://i.imgur.com/cr7AZ3F.png)

 I decided to make a clone of Booking to learn more about scraping the web for data.
 This way I could learn what it is like to gather data from different sources and apply it to my own web application.
+![Booking Webpage](https://i.imgur.com/cr7AZ3F.png)

+When all the form information is completed and the user searches for results, Oxylabs API will perform a scrape from the Booking.com website and return with reviews and cost.
 ![Booking Search Options](https://i.imgur.com/7yRNyVh.png)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>